 - Conservative Judaism Seminar – A weekend whose goal is to introduce the core values and ideology of Conservative Judaism, and to learn what are the strengths and challenges that it has faced throughout the course of itsexistence as a Movement.
 Scholars-in-Residence join us to share their insider’s view on various subjects, including the halachic process and how the Movement balances ideology and practice.

 - Israel Experience Week – A week of participating in an activity of your choice.
-The four options are gadna (army training), an archaeological dig (run by the Office of the Antiquities), social action in Haifa (volunteering in a hospital, nursing home, zoo, or school), and a week-long trip to Poland (additional cost applies).
+The four options are an archaeological dig (run by the Office of the Antiquities), connecting to the land and people of Israel with Hashomer Hachadash , and a week-long trip to Poland (additional cost applies) and a three week-long trip to India with JDC and the Gabriel Project (additional cost applies).

 - Israel Today Seminar – An in-depth week of exploring different aspects of Israeli life at an intensity that the Nativers may not otherwise reach on their own.
 Each day Nativers choose the topic they want to explore for the day and then visit sites and meet with experts on the subject.
 Topics include Israeli politics, Israeli culture, Israel and the environment, the Israeli hi-tech industry, and much more.

 - Leadership Week – A week of leadership training both on a theoretical and practical level.
 This week focuses on providing the Nativ students with tools to become actively involved leaders both on the college campus, in the Conservative Movement, and beyond.
 Sessions are run both by the Nativ staff and outside guests, some of whom fly in from the US to teach during this week.